-Special Guests Procedure:
+Special guests:

+Special guests will be invited to sites as appropriate and are especially important to curriculum enrichment where limited or no transportation is available for off-site field trips.
 Invited Special Guests should be approved by the classroom's site supervisor prior to planning and arrival via the Special Guest/Field Trip Request form.

+Field trips:

-2. Field Trips: During the program year, teachers may plan field trips that align and enrich curriculum goals.
+During the program year, teachers may plan field trips that align and enrich curriculum goals.
 Field trips must be related to curriculum planning and relevant to individual child goals, as well as advance program School Readiness goals.
 Suggestions from parents for field trips will be considered in the planning process.
 Field trips expose children to local culture and provide opportunities for hands-on experiences in the environment in which they live, work, and play.